-The technical provisions represent a realistic estimate of the company's future obligations with an allowance for some deviation for plausible changes in estimation in the form of the risk margin.
-They are not expected to be sufficient to meet the company's obligations in all scenarios.
+The technical provisions represent a realistic estimate of VRCO's future obligations with an allowance for some deviation for plausible changes in estimation in the form of the risk margin.
+They are not expected to be sufficient to meet the VRCO's obligations in all scenarios.